 The user OVFL exception handler must execute an FSAVE as its first floating-point instruction.
 The destination contains the rounding mode values listed in Table 9-12, and the user OVFL exception handler can choose to modify these values.
 The E3 and E1 bits of the floating-point state frame are examined to determine which fields on the floating-point state frame are valid.
 E3 always takes precedence and must be serviced first.
 Table 9-16 lists the floating-point state frame fields for OVFL exceptions with E3 set or with E3 clear and E1 set.
-Note that it is possible for an FADD, FSUB, FMUL, and FDIV to report a post-instruction exception, although these instructions normally generate a pre-instruction exception.
-The following example illustrates the reason why a post-instruction exception is generated.
+Note that it is possible for an FADD, FSUB, FMUL, and FDIV to report a post-instruction exception, although these instructions normally generate a pre-instruction exception is generated.

-FADD FP2,FP0 ; this instruction generates an overflow exception FMOVE FP0, <ea> ; this instruction is executing when overflow occurs
+FADD FP2,FP0 ; this instruction generates an overflow exception FMOVE FP0, <ea></ea> ; this instruction is executing when overflow occurs